 Sustainable energy for smallholder farmers in Ethiopia, Kenya and Uganda

-The project aims on renewable energy technologies and services for irrigation, cooling and drying of smallholder farmers in dairy and horticultural value chains
+The project aims to incorporate renewable energy technologies and services for irrigation, cooling and drying for smallholder farmers in dairy and horticultural value chains.

-In January 2021, the IKEA Foundation in partnership with EnDev started to promote PUE in Ethiopia, Kenya and Uganda.
-The programme has a total budget of EUR 8 million and will run until end of 2023.
+In January 2021, the IKEA Foundation, in partnership with EnDev, started promoting PUE in Ethiopia, Kenya, and Uganda.
+The programme had a total budget of EUR 8 million and concluded in June 2024.

 Background